 At the same time, your image doesn’t have to tell the whole story.

-Take a look at top-performing Facebook publishers like The New York Times and you’ll find the images they include in their posts never give too much away.
+Take a look at some of the best Facebook posts by top-tier publishers like The New York Times and you’ll find the images they include in their posts never give too much away.
 Think of those images as trailers for an upcoming movie: they should pique the audience’s interest without revealing the whole plot.
 This approach will really open up your image options.

 2. Quality counts